JiFish/Storyteller/README.md

 ### 5. Ready to play!
 Type `!newgame` in the channel you chose for the webhook to get started.
 Type `!help` to see the basic commands or `!helpmore` for the complete list.

+## Using Discord

+### 1. Outgoing hook replacement
+The bot can also be used for Discord.
+The biggest limitation is Discord does not support outgoing hooks.
+You can work around this one of two ways:
+1. Run a discord bot to emulate outgoing hooks.
+There's a working python example `discord_oghook_bot.py` in the *extras* directory.
+Setting up a discord app account and getting tokens ready etc. is left as an exercise for the reader.
+2. Expose `input.php` by editing `.htaccess`.
+This will allow entering commands by submitting a URL like `http:\\yourdomain.com\storyteller\input.php?c=!echo%20Hello%20World!` You could submit this with a form (see `example-form.html` in the *extras* directory.)
+Or use your imagination!
+If you come up with a creative input method, please consider submitting it back here!

+### 2. Other complications
+- Don't forget to add `/slack` to the end of your discord incoming hook to make it slack compatible.
+It will look like `https://discordapp.com/api/webhooks/0123456789/YOURCODEHERE/slack`
+- Set `DISCORD_MODE` to true in `config.php`.
+This will ensure messages are formatted correctly for Discord.
+- Ensure `images/emoji_cache` is writeable.
+Discord does not support emoji avatars, so emoji PNGs are cached and sent instead.
+This will cause a short delay when using an emoji for the first time.

 ## Usage Tips and Hints
 - Remember, you have to enforce the rules!